 This type of accommodation in Italy is considered a hotel, but offers a unique perspective on how Italy has transformed its history for contemporary use, while simultaneously representing its heritage.

 The types of castles range from 14th-century masonry reminiscent of a storybook overlooking a small town to 11th-century strongholds in the countryside in view of lush vineyards and neighboring many of Italy’s iconic Unesco World Heritage Sites.

 When perusing where to stay in Italy, you’ll often stumble upon the acronym for bed and breakfast, B&B, an option many of us are familiar with.

-Typically, it conjures images of a warm countryside cottage or seaside bungalow, and B&B’s in Italy range from town to town and region to region.
-You’ll find guest rooms in private homes overlooking the sparkling seas of the Amalfi Coast and lodges tucked away in quiet towns on the rolling Italian hills.
+Typically, it conjures images of a warm, countryside cottage or seaside bungalow, and the types of B&Bs in Italy range from town to town and region to region.
+You’ll find guest rooms in private homes overlooking the sparkling seas on Amalfi Coast vacations and lodges tucked away in quiet towns on the rolling Italian hills.

 Despite their differences, almost all include an authentic Italian breakfast of pastries and espresso compared with their western counterparts, who serve eggs, bacon, and flapjacks.